 DUI / OVI cases: For more information about the court process specifically for DUI / OVI cases, please see the DUI / OVI court process page.Attorney For Cases In The Franklin County Municipal Court

-My practice is focused on DUI/OVI defense and criminal defense, and I regularly represent clients (including college students) in the Franklin County Municipal Court.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service to my clients.
-Based on my personal service and expertise, my fees are at the high end of the fee scale.
-If you would like to discuss how I can help with your case in the Franklin County Municipal Court, EMAIL ME or call me at 614-717-1177 to arrange a free phone consultation.
+Our practice is focused on DUI / OVI defense and criminal defense, and we regularly represent clients (including college students) in the Franklin County Municipal Court.
+For more information about us, please see our profile, and for more details about the practice, please see the firm overview.
+You can also see what clients say and review past case results.
+We limit the number of cases we accept so we can provide personal service to our clients.
+Based on our personal service and expertise, our fees are at the high end of the fee scale.
+If you would like to discuss how we can help with your case in the Franklin County Municipal Court, EMAIL US or call the Dominy Law Firm at 614-717-1177 to arrange a free phone consultation.